LCR-ADS-Lab/LxGrTagger-Documentation/docs/1_structural type1/1_Syntactic function1.md

-# 1-1. clause constituent adverbial
+# 1-1. clause constituent: adverbial

 ## 1-1-1. finite adverbial clause

 1. Descriptions
     - Adverbial clauses serve the role of adverbs of the main clause, generally describing additional circumstances (p.
 194).
     - Similar to adverbials in general, they are optional; flexibility in their positioning within the sentence (either the beginning, midding, or end)
-    - They are marked by a subordinator (e.g., *because*, *although*, *if*, etc., see p.
-85) that showing the relationship to the main clause.
+    - They are marked by a subordinator (e.g., *because*, *although*, *if*, etc., p.
+85) that shows the relationship to the main clause.
 2. Tag
     - `finitecls+advl` is tagged on the **main verb** of the adverbial clause.
 3. Examples